-The frequency response requirements are calculated to ensure sufficient capability to response contain frequency to within certain limits specified following а size of generation or demand loss.
+The frequency response requirements are calculated to ensure sufficient response capability to contain frequency to within certain limits following specified size а generation or demand loss.
 One of the assumptions used is that the starting frequency when the loss occurs is 0.1Hz away from 50Hz.
 The requirement is calculated assuming a generic response profile from a Dynamic service as typically provided by the Mandatory response service.
 At 0.1Hz deviation a dynamic provider will have already delivered part of their response capability whilst a Static provider with a frequency trigger at >0.1Hz will not have delivered anything.
-This means that a Static provider can offset slightly more the non-Minimum of Dynamic requirement than a Dynamic provider of the same size.
+This means that a Static provider can offset slightly more Dynamic non-Minimum the requirement than a Dynamic provider of the same size.
 The requirement shown on the chart has therefore been adjusted to display the MW of static capability that could offset the response requirement.